-Icelandic summertime is normally considered to start in late May or early June and lasts through August.
+Iceland’s summer starts in late May or early June and lasts through August.

-This is the most popular time for people to visit Iceland.
+It’s the most popular time for people to visit Iceland.

 After the summer solstice, the days start to get shorter, but only by a minute or two each day.